kentlouisetonino/kentlouisetonino/README.md

 # NodeJS Developer
-Experienced Software Developer with demonstrated history of working in NodeJS Application.
+Experienced Software Developer with demonstrated history of working in API and Backend Development.
-Skilled in JavaScript, TypeScript, NodeJS, Python, RestAPI, GraphQL, PostgreSQL, MySQL, Bash, Git, GIthub, Github Actions, Docker, Linux.
-Also a Developer wlling to learn old and new technologies and have a strong "Get It Done" and "Can Do" mindset.
-Have strong interest in Backend and DevOps.
+Skilled in NodeJS, Python, RestAPI, GraphQL, PostgreSQL, MySQL, Bash, Git, Github, Github Actions, Docker, and Linux.
+Also a developer willing to learn old and new technologies.